 - a notice of sale, or transfer of land, which will enable NSW Department of Lands to change the name of the owner at the local council, Valuer-General and water supply authority

 - a lodgement fee ($102 as at 1 July 2012).

 There is no special requirement for the transfer of a car to a beneficiary, except for changing the name of the owner for registration purposes.
 Probate or letters of administration are not needed if a car is the major item in the estate.
-The Roads and Traffic Authority and relevant insurance companies should be contacted to change details of ownership.
+Roads and Maritime Services and relevant insurance companies should be contacted to change details of ownership.